FriendDementor/android-firebase-crashlytics/Readme.md

 ```

 ### google-services.json
-This file should be generated on Firebase console and can be downloaded from there
+This file should be generated on the Firebase console and can be downloaded from there

 ## Make the project
-With the files on .local folder you can run ```./generate.py``` then the out will be an android
+With the files on the .local folder you can run ```./generate.py``` then the out will be an android
-studio project that you will bulid and generate a release signed apk ready for install on you
+studio project that you will build and generate a release signed apk ready for install on you
-phone trought adb, and you will can see the problem of Crashlytics symbols
+phone through adb, and you will see the problem of Crashlytics symbols

-You also have ```./clean.py``` to delete all stuff without delete .local folder
+You also have ```./clean.py``` to delete all stuff without delete the .local folder